NZR L class: Modifications

 NZR began an intensive programme of rebuilding older tank locomotives to attempt to extract improved performance.
 Parts from seven locomotives were used in this programme, being initially fitted with a leading bogie turning them into LA Class s then later with larger coal bunkers to s.
 The remaining three unmodified locomotives were sold to the Public Works Department (PWD) in the early 1900s.

 Sales and disposals

 While all of the rebuilt L class had been officially withdrawn by 1939, the three unmodified locomotives sold to the PWD went on to have much longer careers.
-No. 507 (formerly 207 in NZR service) was sold to the Taranaki Harbour Board in 1931, and numbers 508 and 509 (formerly 208 and 219) were sold to Wilson's Portland Cement, an industrial plant south of Whangarei.
+No. 507 (formerly 207 in NZR service) was sold to the Taranaki Harbour Board in 1931, and numbers 508 and 509 (formerly 208 and 219) were sold to Wilson's Portland Cement, an industrial plant south of Whangārei.
 All three ended up working at Portland until the 1970s, when they were around 95 years old.
 They were then all donated for preservation where all three remain operational.